 It should be noted that video analysis should be accompanied by teacher guidance through rubrics that provide scaffolding to support student self-assessment and feedback.
 In another study, Palao and colleagues (2015) found video of student performance and feedback from teacher was more effective than only feedback in learning skills and knowledge related hurdle exercises.
 The teacher and their employed pedagogical strategies are essential to the efficiency and effectiveness of video analysis of performance by providing scaffolding through rubrics, providing expert feedback, and organizing the activity in an efficient manner.

-Top 5 Benefits of Using
+Benefits of Integrating

 Technology in Physical Education